tonyamf/tonyamf/README.md

 [Thesis Breast Cancer Diagnosis Screening via Deep learning](https://github.com/tonyamf/Thesis_Breast_Cancer_Diagnosis_Screening_via_Deep_learning)

 •
-Description: Investigated Meta Pseudo Labels (MPL) for breast cancer CAD.
+Description: Investigated Meta Pseudo Labels for breast cancer CAD.
 The pipeline failed because the baseline segmentation model could not learn from the extremely limited labeled data.
-This research demonstrates that MPL's success is contingent on first establishing a functional supervised model, a step that was ultimately hampered by severe data scarcity, providing a critical analysis of the practical limits of advanced semi-supervised techniques.
+This research demonstrates that it's success is contingent on first establishing a functional supervised model, a step that was ultimately hampered by severe data scarcity, providing a critical analysis of the practical limits of advanced semi-supervised techniques.

 •